Development

 | `mainResearchGoal` | Overall objective |

-| `researchGoal` | This specific step's goal |
+| `researchGoal` | This step's goal |

 | `reasoning` | Why this tool/params |

-**FORBIDDEN**: Tool calls without these three parameters.
+Tool calls without all three parameters are FORBIDDEN.

 </global_constraints>